jpzhangvincent/nft-hot-pot/README.md

     - Example:
         - Based on a description of the below characters, can you please provide a DALL-E image prompt detailing a picture involving the two?
 Character 1: Blue cloak Azuki female with rings.
 Character 2: Golden Bored Ape with pirate hat
 - User can edit prompt

+Note that the success is depending on the availability and quality of the NFT metadata, which supports the value and promise of bringing the creative art process on-chain.

 ### Image Generation